apache/trafficserver/example/null_transform/readme.txt

-The null-transform.c plugin performs a null transformation on response content.
+The null_transform.c plugin performs a null transformation on response content.

 The plugin is called each time Traffic Server reads an HTTP